lafeat/lafeat/README.md

    python3 train.py --max-epoch=100
    ```
    It will run for 100 epochs
-   and save the final model at `models/trades.pt`.
+   and save the final logits model at `models/trades.pt`.
+   We have also included trained logits with the code,
+   so you can skip this step.

 3. To attack the TRADES model with trained intermediate logits, run:
    ```sh